rugbyprof/4553-Spatial-DS/Assignments/10-Program-6/README.md

 ------

 If you just print out small points of color based your values in your newly created grid of values, you may not get the effect we want.
 Especially since most of our counts of attacks will be pretty localized.
+You can use the method below to expand or "blur" your color values to give more of a desired effect.
+The more passes you make, the larger the blur (larger != better).
+Some blurring I think could help depending on how you decide to display your output.

 | Good  |  Bad       |
 |:------:|:--------:|
 |![](https://d3vv6lp55qjaqc.cloudfront.net/items/231o1f3A1O3d0B3Z1R2G/heat_map2.png) | ![](https://d3vv6lp55qjaqc.cloudfront.net/items/1V3G0N2t1Z3E3D2o3Q1G/heat_map.png ) | |
 |         |         |

 **Expand/Blur Colors**
 ```